Facebook’s ad manager can sometimes feel like a maze of options, leaving marketers unsure which direction they should choose.

 This base-level setting will target all of your website traffic/visitors within the last 30 days.

 If you choose to use this feature, Facebook will create this as a new audience for you.

-You can now choose to refine your custom audience based on specific web page visits, time on site, and more.
+You can now choose to refine your custom audience based on specific web page visits and time on site.

 For example, let’s say that remarketing all your website visitors isn’t the best option.
 You will likely get tons of people who simply aren’t interested, so there’s no real point in remarketing to them.

 If you want the best bang for your buck, you need to target warm, interested visitors.